yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 The approved references are integrated into `index.html` as of v20.

-## v25 clone rescue, KO presentation, and illustration orientation
+## v26 clone rescue, initiative KO, growth, and illustration orientation

 - A clone can be checked only while its owner is at one quarter HP or below.
-- Its flip probability is one roll at 40% of the completed normal-menko flip probability.
+- Its flip probability is one roll at 45% of the completed normal-menko flip probability.
 - A successful flip activates the clone effect without a second activation lottery.
 - The two-activation match limit, three-round shared cooldown, and random selection when both clones flip in one round remain unchanged.
-- When the first attack presentation reduces the second attacker to zero HP, the second attack presentation is omitted.
-Damage calculation remains the approved simultaneous round resolution so the RED-loss mutual-KO rule is unchanged.
+- Attacks resolve in initiative order.
+When the first attack reduces the second attacker to zero HP, the second attack presentation and damage are both cancelled.
+- Player attack power starts at 2.
+Normal results randomly show two of attack menko +1, defense menko +1, and maximum HP +2, then the player chooses one.
+- Boss results grant attack power +1 automatically, then the player chooses one of those three other growth options.
+CPU progression remains unchanged.
 - Complete-defense illustration orientation: RED defense is horizontally mirrored; BLUE defense uses the original image orientation.
 - Throw-technique Lv1 orientation: RED attack is horizontally mirrored; BLUE